Soarin-ArkTech/arktech-docs/basics/Obtaining server/_index.en.md

 ---
-title: Obtaining a Server with ArkTech
+title: Obtaining a Service with ArkTech
 weight: 49
 ---